 Add melted butter to your silk free corn

-Have you ever tried this with your corn on the cob?
+Have you ever tried microwaving corn on the cob?
 Did it take you a while to get the knack of it?
 Let us know in the comments below.

 Admin note: This post for removing silk from corn first appeared on the blog in January of 2013.
 I have updated the post to include qll new photos, a printable project card and a video for you to enjoy.

-Pin this project for silk free corn later
+Pin this project for cooking corn in the microwave

-Would you like a reminder of this project removing corn silk?
+Would you like a reminder of this project for shucking corn and removing the corn silk?
 Just pin this image to one of your household tips boards on Pinterest.

 - Barbecue skewer

 - Sharp knife